Select the Modeling section of Maya, choose from upper left, status line.

 Select the chair base, use Mesh Tools->Multi-Cut to add an edge across the top face.

-Hold down Shift, hold down the left mouse until you see 80%, click one edge.
+Hold down Shift, while holding down the left mouse until you see 80%, click one edge.

-Hold down Shift, hold down the left mouse until you see 20% and click the other edge.
+Hold down Shift, while holding down the left mouse until you see 20% and click the other edge.

 Right mouse over the smaller half of the top surface of the chair.